peku33/HikVision-EventReceiver/README.md

 FrontEnd: @TODO

 BackEnd application (`HikVision-EventReceiver.Main`).
 Application starts with no arguments.
 On startup it loads list of cameras and begins to receive events.
 Only initial messages and errors are printed to console, so don't worry that application does not show any activity.
- - Tu run application execute `./Release/HikVision-EventReceiver.Main`.
+ - To run application execute `./Release/HikVision-EventReceiver.Main`.
 You might be interested in putting application on screen (for background work).
 See [screen](https://www.mattcutts.com/blog/a-quick-tutorial-on-screen/)
  - Hello message + list of loaded cameras would be printed to console
  - Application is up and running, can be backgrounded
  - To stop application, press `CTRL+C`

 `DS2CD2x32EventReceiver_Standalone_Console` - Application intended for standalone usage.
 Not a BackEnd actually, but also contained in BackEnd directory.
 Does not required SQLite3, front-end components.
-Simply connects to camera specified by command-cline arguments and prints all received events to console.
+Simply connects to camera specified by command-line arguments and prints all received events to console.
  - To run application execute `./Release/DS2CD2x32EventReceiver_Standalone_Console CameraIp AdminPassword`
  - Application runs and prints everything to console
  - To kill it - `CTRL+C`